marcorosso768/marcorosso768.github.io/_pages/en/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: <i>I have experience both as lecturer and teaching assistant in undergraduate and graduate courses in econometrics, political economy, industrial economics, microeconomics, behavioral economics, game theory, and Python for economists.
-On this page you can find the list of courses I have taught at the University of Bologna and other institutions, together with selected teaching materials and handouts that I prepared.</i>
+description: <i>A summary of my teaching experience as lecturer and teaching assistant in undergraduate and graduate courses, complemented by selected teaching materials and handouts that I prepared.</i>
 subtitle: >
     <div class="lang-links">
         <a href="/it/insegnamento/" hreflang="it">insegnamento</a>